jay-joshy/allergyguide/content/tools/oit_calculator.md

 | 11   | 240          | Direct | 0.72 g       | n/a                | n/a               |
 | 12   | 300          | Direct | 0.9 g        | n/a                | n/a               |

-4. Different phenotypes of how OIT is offered suit different patients and families: flexibility to switch easily is an advantage

 ## Defining an OIT protocol - what information is required?

 Recall that: